 XZ, XC, ZC They draw the part in the selected plane.
-72, 70, 20 They draw the part in the selected plane.

 SOLID It shows a three-dimensional block that will be "machined" as the part-program is being run.

 With this option it is possible to re-define the display area by defining the maximum and minimum values for each axis.